How To Prepare for your Brand Photo Session

-Now that you have your list of photo uses as well as inspirational shots, next up comes the styling.
+Now that you have your list of photo uses as well as inspirational shots, next comes the styling.

 Think about the colors you pulled in your inspiration board, or even more appropriately, your current branding.
 If your branded colors are more neutral and dark, wearing hot pink or sparkly pieces might not fit very well.
 Yes, teal might look lovely on you, but if your brand is more red and beige, your photos won’t flow well into the world of your business.

-Same goes for fancy patterns or for us ladies, big flashy pieces of jewelry.
+The same goes for fancy patterns or for us ladies, big flashy pieces of jewelry.
 Tracy has an excellent post on how to prepare your wardrobe for your photoshoot for both men and women that you do not want to miss.